kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 lot of problems and poke a LOT of holes and probably end up with some mega-objects.
 Just for a nice visceral reaction, let's look at the actual, *for-real* Player class inside Starbound as of the current version:

-(NOTE: This is huge, I don't know whether I *need* to include the whole thing, but just the length is pretty illuminating.
-Maybe I'll just scroll through it really fast?)

 ```cpp
 class Player :